-- Certifying states are encouraged to find ways to incentivize inpatient treatment facilities to partner with CCBHCs to establish protocols and procedures for transitioning individuals, including real time notification of discharge and record transfers that support the seamless delivery of care, maintain recovery, and reduce the risk of relapse and injury during transitions. - 3.c.3 The CCBHC has partnerships with a variety of community or regional services, supports, and providers.
+DMH has included in their FY 2026 budget request a plan to incentivize inpatient treatment facilities to partner with CCBHCs to establish protocols and procedures for transitioning individuals, including real time notification of discharge and record transfers that support the seamless delivery of care, maintain recovery, and reduce the risk of relapse and injury during transitions.
+These resources are contingent on the availability of state funding.

+3.c.3 The CCBHC has partnerships with a variety of community or regional services, supports, and providers.
 Partnerships support joint planning for care and services, provide opportunities to identify individuals in need of services, enable the CCBHC to provide services in community settings, enable the CCBHC to provide support and consultation with a community partner, and support CCBHC outreach and engagement efforts.
-CCBHCs are required by statute to develop partnerships with the following organizations that operate within the service area: - Schools - Child welfare agencies - Juvenile and criminal justice agencies and facilities (including drug, mental health, veterans, and other specialty courts) - Indian Health Service20 youth regional treatment centers - State licensed and nationally accredited child placing agencies for therapeutic foster care service - Other social and human services the community needs assessment.
-Examples of such partnerships include (but are not limited to) the following
+CCBHCs are required by statute to develop partnerships with the following organizations that operate within the service area:

+- 988 Crisis Call Centers

+- Child welfare agencies

+- CHOICE housing voucher program

+- Employment Services systems

+- Juvenile and criminal justice agencies and facilities (including drug, mental health, veterans, and other specialty courts)

+- Indian Health Service or other tribal programs

+- Mississippi Department of Rehabilitation Services

+- Peer Support programs

+- Other social and human services

+- Recovery Housing Services

+- Schools

+- State licensed and nationally accredited child placing agencies for therapeutic foster care service.

+- Transportation

-CCBHCs may develop partnerships with the following entities based on the population served, the needs and preferences of people receiving services, and/or needs identified in
+CCBHCs may develop partnerships with the following entities based on the population served, the needs and preferences of people receiving services, and/or needs identified in the community needs assessment.
+Examples of such partnerships include (but are not limited to) the following: